timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER V-MATERNAL AND CHILD HEALTH SERVICES BLOCK GRANT/SUBCHAPTER V-MATERNAL AND CHILD HEALTH SERVICES BLOCK GRANT.md

 ### §710.
 Sexual risk avoidance education
 #### (a) In general
 * #### (1) Allotments to States
-  * For the purpose described in subsection (b), the Secretary shall, for each of fiscal years 2018 and 2019 and for the period beginning October 1, 2019, and ending May 22, 2020, allot to each State which has transmitted an application for the fiscal year (or, with respect to such period, for fiscal year 2020) under section 705(a) of this title an amount equal to the product of—
+  * For the purpose described in subsection (b), the Secretary shall, for each of fiscal years 2018 through 2023, allot to each State which has transmitted an application for the fiscal year under section 705(a) of this title an amount equal to the product of—

-    * (A) the amount appropriated pursuant to subsection (f)(1) for the fiscal year or period, minus the amount reserved under subsection (f)(2) for the fiscal year or period; and
+    * (A) the amount appropriated pursuant to subsection (f)(1) for the fiscal year, minus the amount reserved under subsection (f)(2) for the fiscal year; and

     * (B) the proportion that the number of low-income children in the State bears to the total of such numbers of children for all the States.

 * #### (2) Other allotments
   * #### (A) Other entities
-    * For the purpose described in subsection (b), the Secretary shall, for each of fiscal years 2018 and 2019 and for the period beginning October 1, 2019, and ending May 22, 2020, for any State which has not transmitted an application for the fiscal year (or, with respect to such period, for fiscal year 2020) under section 705(a) of this title, allot to one or more entities in the State the amount that would have been allotted to the State under paragraph (1) if the State had submitted such an application.
+    * For the purpose described in subsection (b), the Secretary shall, for each of fiscal years 2018 through 2023, for any State which has not transmitted an application for the fiscal year under section 705(a) of this title, allot to one or more entities in the State the amount that would have been allotted to the State under paragraph (1) if the State had submitted such an application.

   * #### (B) Process
     * The Secretary shall select the recipients of allotments under subparagraph (A) by means of a competitive grant process under which—

-      * (i) not later than 30 days after the deadline for the State involved to submit an application for the fiscal year (or, with respect to such period, for fiscal year 2020) under section 705(a) of this title, the Secretary publishes a notice soliciting grant applications; and
+      * (i) not later than 30 days after the deadline for the State involved to submit an application for the fiscal year under section 705(a) of this title, the Secretary publishes a notice soliciting grant applications; and

       * (ii) not later than 120 days after such deadline, all such applications must be submitted.